SquareGPS/navixy-api/docs/panel-api/getting-started.md

 }
 ```

-The value returned in `hash` field (in this example it is
-`1dc2b813769d846c2c15030884948117`) should be saved for further use.
+The value returned in the `hash` field (in this example, `1dc2b813769d846c2c15030884948117`) should be saved for further use.

+### Error Handling

-If API call completes successfully, the HTTP response code is `200 OK`,
-and `success` field in returned JSON is equal to `true`.
+When an API call completes successfully, the HTTP response code will be `200 OK`, and the `success` field in the returned JSON will be `true`.

-If there is any error, for example, wrong credentials were used, HTTP
-response code differs from 200, `success` field is `false`, and `status`
-field contains the description of the error.
+In case of an error, such as incorrect credentials, the HTTP response code will differ from 200, the `success` field will be `false`, and the `status` field will contain a description of the error.

-For example:
+#### Example Error Response
 ```json
 {
   "success": false,